mydatamyconsent/dotnet-sdk/docs/DataConsentRequestsApi.md

 <a name="createorganizationdataconsentrequest"></a>
 # **CreateOrganizationDataConsentRequest**
-> OrganizationDataConsentRequestResponse CreateOrganizationDataConsentRequest (CreateOrganizationDataConsentRequest createOrganizationDataConsentRequest = null)
+> OrganizationDataConsentRequestResponse CreateOrganizationDataConsentRequest (CreateOrganizationDataConsentRequest createOrganizationDataConsentRequest)

 Create a organization data consent request.